A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Monte Carlo Simulations

-\textbf{Size Properties:} Table \ref{table:size} reports the null rejection probabilities ($\beta_0 = \beta = 0$) of the seven tests across varying numbers of instruments.
+\textbf{Size Properties:} Table \ref{table:size} reports the null rejection probabilities of the eleven tests across different $K$.
 We make several observations below.
-First, the $\rm RJAR$, $\rm JAR_{std}$, and $\rm JAR_{\rm cf}$ tests suffer from remarkable size distortions when the number of instruments is small (e.g., $K=1$).
-Second, the over-rejections of the three tests also become notable when $K$ is close to the sample size (e.g., $K=160$).
-Our proposed dimension-robust $\rm BS$ test largely resolves these size-distortion issues, no matter when $K$ is small or large.
-Third, the classical $\rm AR$ test for fixed $K$ controls size for all numbers of instruments but becomes very conservative when $K$ is large.
-Indeed, we will see from Figure \ref{figure:Hausman_final} that it suffers from substantial power decline when $K \geq 10$.
-Similarly, we observe that the $\rm BCCH$ and $\rm CT$ tests are relatively conservative when $K$ is large.
-Overall, our $\rm BS$ test has the best size properties among the seven tests.
+First, the $\rm RJAR$, $\rm JAR_{std}$, $\rm JAR_{\rm cf}$, $\rm CT$, $\rm Empirical$, $\rm LM$ and $\rm JK$ tests suffer from remarkable over-rejections under some or all values of $K$.
+Second, the classical $\rm AR$ test for fixed $K$ and the $\rm AS$ test control size for all values of $K$, but become conservative when $K$ is large.
+Similarly, we observe that the $\rm BCCH$ test is relatively conservative across different numbers of IVs.
+Indeed, we will see from Figures \ref{figure:Hausman_final_a_b}-\ref{figure:Hausman_final_c_d} that these tests tend to suffer from power decline when $K$ becomes large.
+By contrast, our proposed dimension-robust $\rm BS$ test largely resolves the size-distortion issues for all values of $K$ considered.
+Overall, our $\rm BS$ test has the best size properties among the eleven tests.